jsk336/docs/docs/api/goflow/README.md

 func NewGreetingApp() *GreetingApp {
 	n := new(GreetingApp) // creates the object in heap
 	n.InitGraphState()    // allocates memory for the graph

 	// Add processes to the network
 	n.Add(new(Greeter), "greeter")
 	n.Add(new(Printer), "printer")

-	// Connect them with a channel
+	// Connect them with a channel.
 	n.Connect("greeter", "Res", "printer", "Line")

-	// Our net has 1 inport mapped to greeter.Name
+	// Our net has 3 inports mapped to greeter.Name
-	n.MapInPort("In", "greeter", "Name")
+	n.MapInPort("In1", "greeter", "Name")
+    n.MapInPort("In2", "greeter", "Title")
+    n.MapInPort("In3", "greeter", "Occupation")
 	return n
 }

 func main() {
 	// Create the network
 	net := NewGreetingApp()

-	// We need a channel to talk to it in := make(chan string)
+	// We need channels to talk to it name := make(chan string)
-	net.SetInPort("In", in)
+    title := make(chan string)
+    occupation := make(chan string)
+    net.SetInPort("In1", name)
+    net.SetInPort("In2", title)
+    net.SetInPort("In3", occupation)

 	// Run the net
 	flow.RunNet(net)

-	// Now we can send some names and see what happens in <- "John"
+	// Now we can send some strings and see what happens title <- "Sir"
+    name <- "John"
-	in <- "Boris"
+    name <- "Boris"
+    title <- "Dame"
-	in <- "Hanna"
+    name <- "Hanna"
+	occupation <- "doctor"

-	// Close the input to shut the network down close(in)
+	// Close the input to shut the network down close(name)
+	close(title)
+	close(occupation)

 	// Wait until the app has done its job
 	<-net.Wait()
 }